stijn-dejongh/lovecraft_public_domain/raw_converts/hd.md

 and let himself down to the dust-carpeted and debris-strown concrete floor.
 The vaulted cellar was a vast one, without partitions; and in a corner far to the right, amid dense shadows, he saw a black archway evidently leading upstairs.
-He felt a peculiar sense of oppression at being actually within the great spectral building, but kept it in check as he cautiously scouted about&mdash;finding a still-intact barrel amid the dust, and rolling it over to the open window to provide for his exit.
+He felt a peculiar sense of oppression at being actually within the great spectral building, but kept it in check as he cautiously scouted about--finding a still-intact barrel amid the dust, and rolling it over to the open window to provide for his exit.
 Then, bracing himself, he crossed the wide, cobweb-festooned space toward the arch.
 Half choked with the omnipresent dust, and covered with ghostly gossamer fibres, he reached and began